fourcube/lambda-captcha/README.md

 ## Description

 This is heavily inspired by [svg-captcha](https://github.com/lemonce/svg-captcha/), but written in TypeScript.
-It also allows you to pass the generated captcha expressions together with the captcha SVG, so you can verify the results independently.
+It also allows you to pass the generated captcha expressions together with the user-supplied captcha solution, so you can verify the results independently.
 The captcha expressions are encrypted, so they are not machine readable.